 NCERT Solutions for Class 6 Science Chapter 8 - A Journey through States of Water

 Do you know how water evaporates from the ocean or a puddle and forms clouds, then falls back as rain, what makes clothes dry easily on sunny days, and why dew forms on grass in the morning?
-The answer to all these questions lies in the Class 6 Science Chapter 8 A Journey through States of Water.
+The answer to all these questions lies in a journey through states of water ncert solutions.
 Water is one of the most essential resources on Earth; it exists in three different forms- ice, water, and water vapour.
 A Journey through States of Water introduce students to the fascinating changes that water undergoes in nature through simple, real-life examples.

 This Story also Contains